-- Levels I, II and III: 25 minutes (0.13 units) or 50 minutes (0.25 units) - Level IV: 50 minutes (0.25 units) or 100 minutes (0.5 units must petition the department for consideration).
+- Levels I, II and III: 25 minutes (0.13 units/1 semester hour) or 50 minutes (0.25 units/2 semester hours) - Level IV: 50 minutes (0.25 units/2 semester hours) or 100 minutes (0.5 units/4 semester hours must petition the department for consideration).

-Students may earn a total of 0.63 units at Level I, at which point they are required to advance to Level II in order to continue to receive academic credit.
-Students may generally earn a total of 0.63 units at Level II, at which point they are required to advance to Level III in order to continue for credit.
-However, an additional 0.25 units may be earned at Level I or II, upon the recommendation of the applied instructor and consent of the tenured or tenure-track faculty members attending the relevant jury.
+Students may earn a total of 0.63 units/5 semester hours at Level I, at which point they are required to advance to Level II in order to continue to receive academic credit.
+Students may generally earn a total of 0.63 units/5 semester hours at Level II, at which point they are required to advance to Level III in order to continue for credit.
+However, an additional 0.25 units/2 semester hours may be earned at Level I or II, upon the recommendation of the applied instructor and consent of the tenured or tenure-track faculty members attending the relevant jury.
 There is no limit on the aggregate credit available for Levels III and IV.